 This emphasis on melancholy and gloom characteristically frames the experience of ruins in terms of emotion, but the immediacy of emotion is framed in turn by large-scale narratives of progress and civilisation even as the Elements’ account of reverie would suggest their absence.

-Kames’ analysis of the ruin as an invitation to reflection is, as I’ve suggested, utterly convention.
+Kames’ analysis of the ruin as an invitation to reflection is, as I’ve suggested, utterly conventional.
 However, what the Elements draws to our attention is not simply the urge to reflect upon past and future, but the peculiar status of the reflective moment as somehow out of time even as it attempts to locate the self in time, whether time is framed as human or divine.
 Certainly one of Kames’ more careful readers, Elizabeth Carter, plays out these same preoccupations with present experience being defined by past and future when she attempts to describe the situation of, and in, a ruin.
 But she also helps us to see how an awareness of the felt moment might resolve or elide conflicting desires and contradictory timeframes, how the imagining of a point in time might be at once part of, and separated from, the knowledge of duration.
 Thus, for example, in the ruins of West Langdon church—near her home in Deal, Kent—Carter writes of amusing herself ‘amongst mouldering arches, ivyed walls, and thick-strewn graves, in all that composure of pleasing melancholy which scenes like these so naturally inspire’, but then turns her thoughts to the ‘gloomy horrors and insupportable despair’ a view of ‘the realms of death and ruin’ would inevitably produce ‘if their devastations were to be considered as reducing things to a final state’.
 For Carter, Christian faith prevents such gloom because it provides ‘future hope’, but it also makes the characteristic experience of the ruin one of temporal pause, for ‘amidst the deep shade and awful silence that surround this temporary suspension of existence, the mind looks forward to that period when all shall revive to happier circumstances of being, and hears a glad voice proclaiming to the renovated world that time shall be no more’.

-Framed in terms of gloomy horrors or pleasing melancholy, Carter’s insistence that the ruin is a site of intense but atemporal emotion should challenge any lazy notions we may have of the merely ‘conventional’, of the ruin as a site for no more than tired cliché.
+Framed in terms of gloomy horrors or pleasing melancholy, Carter’s insistence that the ruin is a site for an intensity of emotion which appears to take place outside of time should challenge any lazy notions we may have of the merely ‘conventional’, of the ruin as a site for no more than tired cliché.
 Certainly Carter can rehearse that sense of the ruin as a place of ‘melancholy repose’ which strikes ‘the imagination with awful and affecting ideas’; and she can claim—again quite conventionally—that ‘in such a situation the soul expands itself, and feels at once the greatness of its capacities, and the littleness of its pursuits’; but she repeatedly returns to an experience which is not one of comfortable convention but of emotive atemporality.
 Characteristically, she insists on a sense of ‘that mysterious contradiction which points its views to future being’ as she attempts to explain the powerful but seemingly unlikely appeal of dilapidation: